Table of Contents[Hide][Show]

 - You need a neutral expression.
 While you may be giddy to be traveling, save it for the plane.

-- Your full face must be showing and you need to be facing the camera straight on.
+- Your full face must show, facing the camera straight on.
 No head tilts.

 - The photo needs to be printed on matte or glossy photo quality paper.
 No rips, holes, tears, stains or shenanigans.

 - You cannot digitally edit the photo in any way, not even to remove red eye.

 - No glasses.
 If you cannot take them off for medical reasons, you need a signed doctor’s statement.

 - No hats or head coverings.
 (Please note: if you wear a head covering for religious or medical reasons, you may wear it in your passport photo.
 You will need to submit a signed statement confirming that you wear the head covering daily as part of the tradition attire for your recognized religions or a doctor’s signed statement outlining medical need.)